szgula/UofG_Robotics_TDP/docs/Ros_Methodology/Visualisation.md

 ## Available properties for setting display style

+__Comment:__ Good, but make it a bit less dry ;)
-we can use these properties to set the style for every components.
+We can use these properties to set the style for every component.

 ```
 self._robo_radius = 10